Vietnam.vn - Nền tảng quảng bá Việt Nam

 img

-Tomb of Mr. Pham Van Di at Cay Xay cemetery, Bau May quarter, Trang Bang town (Tay Ninh province) (Photo: Phi Thanh Phat).
+Mr. Pham Van Di's grave at Cay Xay cemetery, Bau May quarter, Trang Bang town (Tay Ninh province) (Photo: Phi Thanh Phat).

-Affected by the war, the family temple had to be moved many times.
-The tree at the temple was also broken by the American army.
+Affected by the war, the family temple had to be relocated many times.
+The millstone at the temple was also broken by the American army.

 Peace was restored, until 1981, Mr. Pham Van Doi and his family returned to the old place to rebuild the ancestral worship house until now.
-Since then, the Pham family's ancestral worship house has been known as Cay Xay temple by the people.
+Since then, the Pham family's ancestral worship house has been known by the people as Cay Xay temple.

-The church is currently located in Cay Xay cemetery in Bau May quarter, An Tinh ward, (Trang Bang town, Tay Ninh province).
-It is solidly built with reinforced concrete, corrugated iron roof, inside there are two main altars of the Nine Generations of Ancestors and the First Ancestors.
+The church is currently located in Cay Xay cemetery in Bau May quarter, An Tinh ward (Trang Bang town, Tay Ninh province).
+It is solidly built with reinforced concrete, corrugated iron roof, inside there are two main altars: Nine generations of ancestors and ancestors.

 Outside the temple there are altars to Buddha Quan Am, Tho Dia and Ong Ta at the foot of the tree.